aanandprabhu30/NLP-Project/.ipynb_checkpoints/README-checkpoint.md

 > 🔁 **Final architectures:**
 > - `Discipline`: XGBoost + SciBERT (768-dim, 1138 papers)
 > - `Subfield`: XGBoost (tuned) + SPECTER (768-dim, CS – 1498 papers, IS – 374 papers, IT – 504 papers)
-> - `Methodology`: XGBoost + SMOTE + SciBERT (Title + Abstract, 768-dim, 105 papers)
+> - `Methodology`: XGBoost + SMOTE + SPECTER (768-dim, 2028 papers)

 > 🔁 v1.1 was skipped in versioning to standardize upgrades directly from v1.0 ➝ v1.2 ➝ v2.0 ➝ v2.2.1 ➝ v2.3 and v2.4
 ---
 ## 🚀 Next Phase (Future Work)

+- 🤖 **Automate weight tuning** for methodology v2.5b
+  – Implement GridSearchCV or Bayesian optimization over `class_weight` ratios (e.g., Mixed vs Qual vs Quant) and compare against manual weights.
-- 🧪 **Scale methodology classification** by collecting and annotating more papers, particularly Mixed Methods, to support balanced training with SMOTE or label smoothing.
+- 🧪 **Expand methodology dataset**
+  – Collect & label additional Mixed-Methods abstracts (target +50–100) to support robust CV with SMOTE or label smoothing.
-- 🤖 **Fine-tune transformer models (SciBERT, SPECTER)** on domain-specific data to improve embedding relevance for subfield and methodology classification tasks.
-- 🧭 **Implement hierarchical and fallback inference**: discipline ➝ subfield ➝ methodology, with modules like the AI vs ML disambiguator dynamically invoked during prediction.
+- 🔄 **Integrate weighted macro-F1 into CI/CD**
+  – Add per-class and macro-F1 checks to the evaluation pipeline (`scripts/evaluate_methodology.py`) for automatic monitoring on new commits.
+- 🤖 **Fine-tune SciBERT / SPECTER** on the 1,138-paper corpus
+  – Domain-adapt the embeddings via continued pre-training or adapter modules to boost downstream subfield and methodology accuracy.
+- 🧭 **Implement hierarchical inference + fallback**
+  – Discipline → Subfield → Methodology pipeline with dynamic invocation of the AI vs ML disambiguator and weight-aware methodology scorer.
-- 📦 **Package the full inference pipeline** into an interactive tool or API (e.g., Streamlit, FastAPI) for testing, demonstration, and external validation.
+- 📦 **Package as an API or app**
-- 🧠 **Formalize project documentation**: define templates for logging experiments, artefacts, scripts, and classifier metrics to support reproducibility and future publication.
-- 🧩 **Explore ensemble and meta-learning approaches** (e.g., stacking, voting, or classifier cascades) to further increase robustness and handle borderline abstracts.
+  – Prototype a Streamlit or FastAPI service that accepts an abstract and returns all three labels, including confidence scores and per-class explanations.
+- 🧠 **Formalize experiment logging**
+  – Standardize Notion/README templates; include experiment metadata (date, dataset size, model config, metrics) and automated artefact snapshots.
+- 🧩 **Explore ensemble/meta-learning**
+  – Stack the best TF-IDF+SVM, BERT+LR, and SPECTER+XGB models with a meta-classifier to handle borderline cases.
+- 📊 **Ablation & error analysis report**
+  – Deep-dive into misclassifications by methodology and subfield; generate confusion matrices and error clusters to guide v2.6 improvements.
 ---

 ## 🗂️ Repository Structure